MamdouhAlsaodi/MamdouhAlsaodi/README.md

 - 🎓 2nd-year Computer Science student at **UniFacvest**
 - 🖥️ System and desktop applications development
-- 🐧 GNU/Linux and open-source software enthusiast
-- 💬 Ask me about: **C, C++, C#, Java, databases**
-- ⚡ Fun Fact: Coding at 2 AM is my favorite workout 😂
+- ⚡ Fun Fact: Coding at 5 AM is my favorite workout 😂

 ---